FormidableLabs/image-palette/README.md

 const palette = getImagePalette("foo.jpg");
 ```

 This can be useful if you want to use the palette generator without React, or define your own provider component.
+The image must be loaded _before_ calling `getImagePalette`.